-Sections 1 and 2: MOVE IT! – F. Glycenfer
+Sections 1 and 2: Action as Expression - Everyday Dance for Every Body – F. Glycenfer

-Section 3: The Evolution of Biotechnology and Pharmaceutical Science – M. Brown
+Section 3 and 14: The Evolution of Biotechnology and Pharmaceutical Science – M. Brown

 Section 5: Tell Me A Story: Finding and Creating Meaning in Our Lives – C. Elkins

 Listening to and creating stories appears natural and universal.
 There is no culture, however “primitive” without its stories about nature and themselves: where they come from, how to behave, and where they are going.
 As children, we hear stories and learn to repeat them; as adults, we hear, read, write, see and tell stories constantly from others, television, books, films, advertising, and even in our sleep.
 In stories we order our experiences and create ourselves.
 In this seminar, we explore the nature and function of stories as they are manifested in such narratives as: myths, dreams, tragedy and comedy, autobiography, and politics.
 In doing so, we will focus on three general questions: Why do we need stories at all?
 Why do we need the “same” story over and over?
 Why do we always need more stories?